 Many courses are offered on multiple levels: Academic, Advanced, and Honors/AP.
 Students are not necessarily placed in the same level in all subject areas.
 Placement in a particular level is based on the student's aptitude and performance in the various disciplines.
 While the curricula are parallel, in that each level of the course has similar goals and objectives, the level of instruction varies by methodology, degree of difficulty and volume of information presented.

-- Academic Level courses are designed to meet the needs of students who want a college preparatory curriculum.
+- Standard Level courses are designed to meet the needs of students who want a college preparatory curriculum.

 - Advanced Level courses are designed to meet the needs of students who want a college preparatory curriculum, who can complete tasks with minimum supervision, and who have an above average level of aptitude and achievement.